Derivative Works

 A "derivative work" is a work based upon one or more preexisting works, such as a translation, musical arrangement, dramatization, fictionalization, motion picture version, sound recording, art reproduction, abridgment, condensation, or any other form in which a work may be recast, transformed, or adapted.
 A work consisting of editorial revisions, annotations, elaborations, or other modifications which, as a whole, represent an original work of authorship, is a "derivative work".

-In the software world, it is not necessary entirely clear how to apply to the above text to defining derivative works, and hence the exact definition of a derivative work is not clear either.
-The issue is of some import, because strong copyleft licenses generally place requirements on the licensing of derivative works (proprietary licenses typically do not allow the creation of derivative works at all, except with the explicit permission of the copyright-holder).
+In the software world, it is not necessary entirely clear how to apply to the above text to defining derivative works, and hence the exact definition of a derivative work is not entirely clear either.
+The issue is of some importance, because strong copyleft licenses (such as the GPL) generally place requirements on the licensing of derivative works.

-Related Links
+Related Links Related Pages

 This site is for general information only, and represents the opinions of the authors only.
 This site was NOT written, NOR reviewed, NOR vetted by lawyers.
 The content of this site is NOT intended as, NOR should be construed as, legal or professional advice.
 You should consult a lawyer, if you need a legal opinion or advice on any legal matter.

-Copyright © 2007-2008, Answers 2000 Limited
+Copyright © 2007-2024, Answers 2000 Limited

-Privacy Terms of Use
+Contact Us Privacy Terms of Use Advertising/Endorsements Disclosures

 In Association With Amazon.com